A topology-changing variational framework for the Einstein-Hilbert functional: The localized Einstein-Hilbert action

 is locally integrable for the action to be well defined.
 Note that due to the negative powers of $g_{\mu\nu}$ in \eqref{scalar curvature}, these requirements do not unambiguously place $g$ in a definite second order Sobolev space $W^{2,p}_\loc(M)$, as the later in general does not control the behavior of the inverse $g^{\mu\nu}$, which may be unbounded; the Lagrangian density thus may or may not be locally integrable for small values of $p$.
 If $p>n/2$, however, we may invoke the Morrey embedding $W^{2,p}_\loc(M) \hookrightarrow C^{0,\alpha}_\loc(M)$ (see, e.g., \cite{evans2010,adams2003,gilbarg2001}), i.e. those metrics are automatically $\alpha$-H\"older continuous.
 Since $g_{\mu\nu}$ as a matrix is invertible and continuous, it follows that $g_{\mu\nu}$, $g^{\mu\nu}$ and $|\det g_{\mu\nu}\,|$ are bounded above and bellow by positive constants inside any given compact set.
 Being an element of $W^{2,p}_{\loc}(M)$ automatically ensures local integrability of the $\partial_\sigma \partial_\rho g_{\mu\nu}$ in view of H\"older inequality, and for $p\geq 2n/(n+2)$ the Sobolev embedding $W^{2,p}_\loc(M) \hookrightarrow W^{1,2}_\loc(M)$ ensures that the $\partial_\rho g_{\mu\nu} \in L^2_\loc(M)$.
 Note that for $n\geq2$ we automatically have $n/2\geq 2n/(n+2)$, so we assume from now on $p>n/2$.

 Let $\Lz M$ denote the bundle of all pointwise inner products of signature $(r,s)$ on $M$, i.e. all (0,2)-tensors $g_p:T_pM \times T_pM \rightarrow \R$ that can be brought to diagonal form $\mathrm{diag}(-1,\ldots,-1,1,\ldots,1)$ in some basis, where $-1$ appears $r$ times and $1$ appears $s$ times.
 The usual smooth metrics are then members of the space of smooth sections $C^\infty(\Lz M)$.
-In view of the preceding discussion, we are interested in the space $W^{2,p}_\loc(\Lz M)$.
-Note that these metrics can still be irregular enough to contain discontinuities of first derivatives of the metric across some hypersurface \cite{khakshournia2023,mars2002,israel1966}, implying the possibility of a singular scalar curvature and so the existence of ``thin shells'' of concentrated energy-momentum, from a dynamical point of view.
-We define the domain of admissible metrics for the local Einstein-Hilbert action with background manifold $M$ to be
+In view of the preceding discussion, we define the domain of admissible metrics for the local Einstein-Hilbert action with background manifold $M$ to instead be

 When $M$ is compact, this space is an infinite-dimensional Banach manifold whose tangent space consists of all symmetric (0,2)-tensor fields of the same regularity; for the smooth case see Ebin \cite{ebin1970}.
 This space is independent of the domain $\Omega$ where the integration is carried out, and also doesn't feature any \textit{ad hoc} global restrictions, as promised.
 Note that, depending on signature, $D_\EH(M)$ may be empty for some $M$; for example, it is well known that while all differentiable manifolds can be equipped with a Riemannian metric, some do not admit a Lorentzian metric.
 Note that our analysis could be further simplified by instead considering the space $C^2(\Lz M)$ of twice continuously differentiable metrics, which also ensures local integrability of the Lagrangian density.
 However, this comes at the cost of losing the generality of weak derivatives, which we wish to retain for the sake of mathematical depth.